m-schmoock/bitcointax/README.md

 ## Bitcoin tax calculation JS website

-consumes CSV data from various exchanges calculates taxes in fifo or lifo visualizes profits and stake
+This page consumes CSV report data from various exchanges and sources, calculates taxes in fifo or lifo style and visualizes profits and stake.

+**It will not upload your data anywhere.** It does all the calculation in your browsers JavaScript engine.
+Check the code, if concerned or enable your browsers tab offline developer option.

+GoogleCharts is used for rendering, this requires online usage becuase the GoogleChart libs must be fetched dynamically from google.
+BitcoinAverage is used for exchange rates, if not given from input files.

+Currently only supports BTC/EUR pair and the following exchange formats:
+- Bitcoin.de
+- Kraken
+- Xapo Visa card (business closed down end 2017)
+- Bitwala Sepa transfers (old format)
+- Bitwala Card TopUps (old format)
+- Custom OTC csv format for manual entries

+**Note: Use at own risk!**

+I am currently working on also enabling xpubkey transaction tracking.

 ## Use page via github.io pages:
 https://m-schmoock.github.io/bitcointax/